FFI-no/iop-json-generator/README.md

 pip install PyXB-X
 ```

-For using as ROS package you need additionally
+For using as ROS1 package you need additionally
 ```bash
 sudo apt install python3-catkin-pkg -y
 ```